zBritva/PowerBI-visuals-docs/Tutorial/SubmissionTesting.md

 Passed | Test case | Expected Results
 ------ | --------- | ----------------
  | **Windows** |
  | Chrome (previous version) | All displays and features should work correctly.
  | Firefox (previous version) | All displays and features should work correctly.
- | Internet Explorer (version 10) | All displays and features should work correctly.
  | Edge (previous version) | All displays and features should work correctly.
+ | Internet Explorer 11 (Optional) | All displays and features should work correctly.
  | **MacOS** |
  | Chrome (previous version) | All displays and features should work correctly.
  | Firefox (previous version) | All displays and features should work correctly.